 3) Wear the correct clothing

 Breathable clothing made from synthetic moisture-wicking fabrics (think Lycra and Spandex) draws the sweat away from your skin keeping you dry and reducing chafing.
 If you're planning to work out in shorts, try a pair of our chafe shorts.
-Many runners swear by these chafing shorts that prevent remedy your from rubbing together.
+Many runners swear by these chafing shorts that prevent your thighs from rubbing together.
 Also purchasing items that fit correctly (especially bras) will help prevent chafing and the straps digging into the skin causing irritation.

 4) Be active in cooler parts of the day